Downsview Park

-Downsview Park (Parc Downsview) is a large urban park located in the Downsview neighbourhood of Toronto, Ontario, Canada.
-The park's name is officially bilingual due to it being federally owned and managed, and was first home to de Havilland Canada, an aircraft manufacturer, and later was a Canadian Forces base.
+Downsview Park is a large urban park located in the Downsview neighbourhood of Toronto, Ontario, Canada.
+The park was first home to de Havilland Canada, an aircraft manufacturer, and later was a Canadian Forces base.
 The park still contains Downsview Airport.

 In 1999, the Government of Canada declared it as "Canada's first urban national park".

-However, unlike the Rouge National Urban Park in eastern Toronto, Downsview Park is managed by the federal Crown corporation Canada Lands Company rather than Parks Canada.
+Managed by the Canada Lands Company, a federal crown corporation, the official bilingual naming reflects that its national park status is subject to the Official Languages Act.

 History

 Before the establishment of the aircraft plant and airfield the site was farmland that emerged after John Perkins Bull settled nearby in 1842.

 Aircraft manufacturing and base

 The area was first used in 1929 by de Havilland Canada, where it housed the company's Canadian operations.
 The manufacturing plant was used to make aircraft during World War II.
 After the war, the Department of National Defence (Canada) needed space to station Royal Canadian Air Force squadrons in the area.
 In 1947, the federal government acquired and consolidated 270 properties in Downsview surrounding the manufacturing plant.